 Dynamic temperature control through micelles

 There’s a second condition your products should comply with.
 Your customers might get hot, but they won’t be all day long.
 This is why you should implement a technology that activates cooling features only when needed.
-This is what we like to call dynamic temperature control and it’s a most promising development in the world of textiles.
-Often, textile manufacturers use static temperature control to maintain a static level of breathability and cooling.
+We call this dynamic temperature control, a promising development in the world of textiles.
+Often, manufacturers use static temperature control to maintain a static level of breathability and cooling.
 This method doesn’t adapt the level of insulation according to changes in environmental conditions or the body’s microclimate.
-This can either lead to a cooling effect that’s way too strong, or to no effect at all.
+This can lead to a cooling effect that’s way too strong, or to no effect at all.
 A great way to make your cooling features dynamic, is to use the micelle technology.
 Micelles are little cells that activate when they get into contact with body heat and moisture, which activates the cooling ingredients they hold.
 Micelles dehydrate when left in the closet, which makes them highly durable.